 In this study, we identified the best validation strategies for the various GEMS scientific products-total ozone, aerosol optical depth (AOD), and NO2-which are relatively well-established observation networks, such as the Aerosol Robotic Network (AERONET) [23,33-35] or Pandora observation network [19], in East Asia.
 To identify the spatio-temporal range for the validation study, the inter-comparison was executed between identical products from satellite and ground-based measurements.
 In Section 2, we introduce the overall explanation of the datasets used.
 Section 3 shows the overall method for this study.
-Section 4 shows the temporal and spatial range for validation with respect to the scientific products, and Section 5 suggests the strategy of GEMS validation.
+Section 4 shows the temporal and spatial range for validation.
 Section 6 shows the conclusion and summary of this paper.